-To start with, narrative tenses are those tenses that you use when you have to talk about a past event (a story, an experience…) There are four main tenses.
+To start with, narrative tenses are those tenses that you use when you talk about a past event (a story, an experience…) There are four main tenses.
 They are: past simple (the most common), past continuous, past perfect and past perfect continuous.
-All of them can help you to express your ideas more effectively.

 *You use the past simple to talk about the main events in a story, and to talk about consecutive actions in the past.